vote for Rob Scott

 After graduating from Otago University I started my commercial career in the big capital of Wellington.
-Working as an IT Consultant across a number of sectors, I found myself developing core knowledge, skills and experience in the commercial sector.
+Working as an IT Consultant across a number of sectors, I found myself developing core knowledge, skills and experience in the commercial arena.
 I also worked on a number of projects under tight time and budgetary constraints, two components vital to the success of anything in the private sector.

 I established my first business whilst working in Wellington in 2004.
 This was a business in a niche market that started out as a bit of a hobby and quite quickly grew into something that my wife and I were able to both work on full time.